UNDERGRADUATE PROGRAM INFORMATION

 2. Due to the high volume of majors, many (if not all) courses will remain restricted to MAJORS only (L RST).
 We encourage minors and potential change of majors to take courses during Summer.

-4. Authorization codes will NOT be used to enroll in lab/research method courses for 2025-26.
-This might change for S26 if it is deemed necessary.
-Cog Sci and Psych majors planning to graduate by Spring 2026 are strongly encouraged to enroll in one (1) lab per quarter.
+4. Cog Sci and Psych majors planning to graduate by Spring 2026 are strongly encouraged to enroll in one (1) lab per quarter.
 If you choose to wait until Spring to fulfill this requirement, we do not guarantee availability of seats.

 5. If there is no B or X restriction listed, authorization codes are not being used.
 Do not request one from the instructor or the department.